vectara/getting-started/language-examples/php/grpc/README.md

 To run the example, do the following:

 1. Clone the repo (Please see details here: [cloning guidelines](../../../README.md)).
-2. cd to `vectara-demo/php/grpc` directory.
+2. cd to `language-examples/php/grpc` directory.
 3. Run the `generate_proto_stubs.sh` shell script:

     `sh generate_proto_stubs.sh`

-   This will generate threee folders containing Vectara proto php stubs: `Com/Vectara/`, `GPBMetadata/`, and `Grpc/`
+   This will generate three folders containing Vectara proto php stubs: `Com/Vectara/`, `GPBMetadata/`, and `Grpc/`

 4. Install php dependencies using the composer script.
 This will make sure that all required dependencies are downloaded: